Find peace

 I Know that you want to feel at ease.

-Nobody expects to feel paralyzed by fear or compulsive behaviors during the perinatal period.
+Nobody expects to feel paralyzed by fear or compulsive behavior during the perinatal period.
 You thought you would feel excited, bathing in the warmth of oxytocin.
 After all, that’s what you were told.

 That’s not the reality for so many women and I’m here to tell you, there’s nothing wrong with you if you aren’t having the experience you expected.
 You’ve just been given an incomplete picture of how challenging this time can be for so many.

 You deserve to feel good from the inside out…tired, but glad you invited this precious new life into your family.
-You deserve to feel confident in your ability to keep your child safe and secure.
+You deserve to feel confident in your ability to keep your child safe and to feel settled within yourself.

 Common ways perinatal anxiety shows up:

-Compulsively checking on baby or management of other’s interactions with the baby
+Compulsively checking on baby or micromanaging other’s interactions with the baby

 There is good news…